Concrete Pumping Holdings, Inc. (NASDAQ:BBCP) Expected to Announce Earnings of $0.05 Per Share

-Equities research analysts forecast that Concrete Pumping Holdings, Inc. (NASDAQ:BBCP) will announce $0.05 earnings per share for the current fiscal quarter, Zacks reports.
+Wall Street analysts forecast that Concrete Pumping Holdings, Inc. (NASDAQ:BBCP) will post earnings per share (EPS) of $0.05 for the current quarter, according to Zacks Investment Research.
 Four analysts have provided estimates for Concrete Pumping’s earnings, with the highest EPS estimate coming in at $0.09 and the lowest estimate coming in at $0.02.
-The firm is scheduled to issue its next earnings results after the market closes on Tuesday, January 12th.
+The business is scheduled to issue its next quarterly earnings results after the market closes on Tuesday, January 12th.

-According to Zacks, analysts expect that Concrete Pumping will report full-year earnings of ($1.06) per share for the current financial year, with EPS estimates ranging from ($1.08) to ($1.04).
-For the next year, analysts anticipate that the company will post earnings of $0.17 per share, with EPS estimates ranging from $0.09 to $0.26.
-Zacks Investment Research’s EPS averages are an average based on a survey of research analysts that that provide coverage for Concrete Pumping.
+According to Zacks, analysts expect that Concrete Pumping will report full-year earnings of ($1.06) per share for the current fiscal year, with EPS estimates ranging from ($1.08) to ($1.04).
+For the next year, analysts expect that the business will post earnings of $0.17 per share, with EPS estimates ranging from $0.09 to $0.26.
+Zacks Investment Research’s earnings per share averages are an average based on a survey of sell-side analysts that cover Concrete Pumping.

-A number of analysts have recently commented on BBCP shares.
-ValuEngine raised Concrete Pumping from a “hold” rating to a “buy” rating in a research note on Saturday, November 21st.
-DA Davidson raised Concrete Pumping from a “neutral” rating to a “buy” rating and set a $5.00 price target for the company in a research note on Monday, December 14th.
-Zacks Investment Research raised Concrete Pumping from a “strong sell” rating to a “hold” rating in a research note on Tuesday, December 22nd.
-Robert W. Baird raised Concrete Pumping from a “neutral” rating to an “outperform” rating and set a $5.00 target price for the company in a research note on Tuesday.
-Finally, B. Riley raised Concrete Pumping from a “neutral” rating to a “buy” rating and increased their target price for the stock from $4.00 to $6.50 in a research note on Thursday, September 10th.
-Three research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
-The stock has a consensus rating of “Buy” and a consensus price target of $5.13.
+Several analysts have recently commented on the stock.
+DA Davidson raised shares of Concrete Pumping from a “neutral” rating to a “buy” rating and set a $5.00 price objective on the stock in a report on Monday, December 14th.
+BidaskClub raised Concrete Pumping from a “hold” rating to a “buy” rating in a research report on Thursday.
+Robert W. Baird raised Concrete Pumping from a “neutral” rating to an “outperform” rating and set a $5.00 price target for the company in a research report on Tuesday, January 5th.
+ValuEngine raised Concrete Pumping from a “hold” rating to a “buy” rating in a research report on Saturday, November 21st.
+Finally, Zacks Investment Research raised Concrete Pumping from a “strong sell” rating to a “hold” rating in a research report on Tuesday, December 22nd.
+Two analysts have rated the stock with a hold rating and six have given a buy rating to the company’s stock.
+The company has an average rating of “Buy” and a consensus target price of $5.17.

+Institutional investors have recently modified their holdings of the stock.
+Charles Schwab Investment Management Inc. grew its stake in Concrete Pumping by 27.5% in the 2nd quarter.
+Charles Schwab Investment Management Inc. now owns 71,885 shares of the company’s stock worth $251,000 after buying an additional 15,505 shares in the last quarter.
+Squarepoint Ops LLC purchased a new stake in shares of Concrete Pumping in the 3rd quarter valued at $152,000.
+Nisa Investment Advisors LLC purchased a new stake in shares of Concrete Pumping in the 3rd quarter valued at $32,000.
+Engineers Gate Manager LP purchased a new stake in shares of Concrete Pumping in the 2nd quarter valued at $59,000.
+Finally, HighTower Advisors LLC purchased a new stake in shares of Concrete Pumping in the 2nd quarter valued at $245,000.
+24.76% of the stock is owned by institutional investors and hedge funds.

 About Concrete Pumping